-You may need to pay tax on rental income from private boarders or home-stay students, staying in your home, sleepout or caravan on your property.
+You may need to pay tax on rental income you receive from private boarders or home-stay students.

 Boarders and home-stay students are different to flatmates:

 - Flatmates share a house, expenses and chores.
 Usually one flatmate will be the tenancy holder.

 - Boarders and home-stay students rent a room in a private home.
 They also get meals and other care and services as part of their rent.